 It is good to be an engineer, as engineering jobs take the top three slots on the list of college degrees with Highest Paying Jobs in 2017.

 But what is an engineering degree worth?
-Year after year, engineering jobs tops the list of majors with the highest starting salary, so let’s talk about how much that actually is.
+Is it easy to find work within the profession?
+Year after year, engineering jobs top the list of majors with the highest starting salary, so let's talk about how much that actually is.

 A Fiscal Summary